ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 1. Select the **Navigation Menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Resource list > Networking > dns-cr-instance**.
 1. Navigate to **Custom resolver** tab.
 1. In the Custom resolver table, click the name of the custom resolver that you want to edit.
-1. In the Custom resolver details page, and select the **Forwarding rules** tab.
+1. In the Custom resolver details page, select the **Forwarding rules** tab.
 1. Click **Add rule**.
 1. Enter the matching zone.
 1. Optionally, enter a description of the rule.